 During summer the maximum temperature reaches upto 45°Celsius and minimum at 22.3°Celsius.
 In winter, the maximum temperature goes upto 24°Celsius and the minimum comes down to 4°Celsius.

-Satna has an average literacy rate of 70% with male literacy 76% and female literacy 62%.
-Besides, Satna is an educational hub of Vindhya.
+Satna has an average literacy rate of 70 percent with male literacy 76 percent and female literacy 62 percent.